 In the Upflow or Downflow orientation, the condensate trap is inside the furnace casing.
 The condensate drain must be routed from the trap through the furnace casing.
 The condensate drain can be routed through the left or right side of the casing.
 (The left or right side is as you are viewing/facing the furnace from the front.)

-An indoor coil condensate drain or humidifier drain can be connected to the external furnace condensate drain provided:
+The furnace condensate drain can be connected to the indoor coil condensate drain, humidifier or auxiliary drain traps as shown in Figure 12.